arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 computation may also fail — or `map` — if you need to apply a pure computation to the result, if available.

-Take this possible combination of the aforementioned functions:
+Consider this possible combination of the aforementioned functions:

 ```kotlin
 fun foo(n: Int): Either<Error, String> =